michelenewman/michelenewman.github.io/_pages/cv.md

 In the News
 ======
 McQuate, S. (2023, May 31).
-UW researcher discusses the buzz behind “legend of zelda: Tears of the kingdom.”
+UW researcher discusses the buzz behind “Legend of Zelda: Tears of the kingdom.”
 UW News. https://www.washington.edu/news/2023/05/31/uw-researcher-discusses-the-buzz-behind-legend-of-zelda-tears-of-the-kingdom/

 Teaching
 ======